bluekites/react-weather/README.md

 5 load up foundation css in app.jsx
 6 require('style!css!foundation-sites/dist/foundation.min.css') inside of app.jsx
 7 $(document).foundation(); using jquery to call the foundation method

+###Potential improvements
+1 have city name be the return data city name from API